 Sidelights

 The size of any door will inform cost, and size can vary, especially among entry doors.
-Some front doors have one or two sidelights, decorative sets of glass panes along the side of a door.
+Some front doors have one or two sidelights, which are decorative sets of glass panes along the side of a door.
 Sidelights will invariably increase the price of a replacement.

 Transoms

 A door may also have a transom above it, which is little beyond a horizontal sidelight.
 “Grand entries” can have fanciful transoms that require more work.
-From fussy ellipses to other forms of complex geometry, transoms can hike the price up a lot.
+From ellipses to other forms of complex geometry, transoms can hike the price up a lot.

 Materials